lseek-versent/azure-auth-proxy/README.md

    transferred to the service proxy depending on the end-point requested.
 3. The service proxy uses the SAML library to perform the SAML dance and get the SAML Response XML.
-4. The Azure AD service ultimately sends the SAML Response XML to the SAML library which returns it to the service proxy.
+4. The IDP ultimately sends the SAML Response XML to the SAML library which returns it to the service proxy.
 5. The service proxy uses the SAML response to complete the auth request and returns the result to the client.